Jarzka/stylefy/README.md

 ## Modes

-Define how your style looks in different modes, such as when mouse is on top of the element usin the style:
+Define how your style looks in different modes, such as when mouse is on top of an element using the style:

 ```clojure
 (def simple-element {:background-color "rgb(88, 121, 193)"